stefan-hoeck/idris2-crypt/README.md

-# idris2-crypt
-FFI bindings to the crypt libary
+# idris2-crypt: FFI Bindings to the `crypt` Library used for Hashing Passphrases